SensualPudd/SensualPudd/README.md

 - 🛠 &nbsp; I’m currently working on a TAS application for Give up robot.
 - 🚀 &nbsp; I’m currently learning Actionscript 3 and css.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/SensualPudd).
 - 💬 &nbsp; How to reach me: SensualPudding#8128 on Discord.
-I am always heppay to help!.
+I am always happy to help!.
 - 👾 &nbsp; Fun fact: Equal is Not Always Equal in Javascript.

 ---